Want to feel like a child again? Here’s what to expect on a silent retreat

 I’m sharing it below, as it perhaps recounts my silent retreat experience better than I can with this article.

-Drop any questions you have below, or if you already went, tell me what you learned from the experience.
+And if you’ve been on a retreat, tell me what you learned from the experience in the comments below.
 I’d love to hear it!

 Thomas Cox